aweirdnerd/DIscovery-Manual/User-manual.md

 ### Research Students

-All current RD students have an ELements account
+All current RD students have an Elements account

-### Professional Support

-All PSP staff have Elements accounts

 ### MRC Units

-We hope to have all Academic staff from the Units set up in ELements shortly
+Academic staff from the Units Now have accounts in Elements.
+These will be updated periodically

 ### Honorary